 Flowers in January?
 You bet.
 Although they’re not showy blossoms that attract most people searching for signs of spring, the flowers of California hazelnut are a truly welcome sight in mid-winter to spring.
-Hazelnuts are monoecious plants, having both soft-yellow male catkins that dangle off the tips of leafless branches, and tiny feathery clusters of red stigmas—decidedly female—that are few and can be difficult to see.
+Hazelnuts are monoecious plants, having both soft-yellow male catkins that dangle off the tips of leafless branches, and tiny feathery clusters of red stigmas—decidedly female—that are few and often difficult to see.
 Due to their timing and structure, they are pollinated by wind, not insects.

 California hazelnut is a deciduous, multi-stemmed woodland shrub (or small tree), beautifully textured with soft-green, saw-toothed, velvety leaves that adorn arching branches.
 In autumn they turn a glowing yellow or gold.
-Besides its seasonal aesthetic interest, there are the hard-shelled, edible nuts, which typically mature in late summer to early fall.
+Besides seasonal aesthetic interest, there are the hard-shelled edible nuts, which typically mature in late summer to early fall.

 A member of the birch family, California hazelnut’s botanical name originates from both Greek and Latin.
 The genus Corylus comes from the Greek korulos, which means “helmet” and refers to the nearly impenetrable husk on the top of the nut.
 The epithet, cornuta, means “horned” in Latin and refers to a beaklike point formed by the bracts, or husk, that enclose the developing fruit.